Kigale/portfolio-gridsome/Projects/SSRS.md

 coverImage: './images/ssrs.jpg'
 ---

-Är jag rätt?
+After the Bachelor's thesis, I asked for more employment at the Swedish Sea Rescue Society.

-<span class="intro">After the Bachelor's thesis, I asked for more employment at the Swedish Sea Rescue Society.
-They are right now prototyping a new rescue jetski for big passenger ferries which I am designing and constructing the lift cradle for.</span>
+They are right now prototyping a new rescue jetski for big passenger ferries which I am designing and constructing the lift cradle for.

 ![SSRS](./images/ssrs.jpg)